-Under SureCover extras, Platinum Health and Platium Plus covers you’re eligible to receive pharmaceutical benefits towards prescription items that are not eligible for subsidy under the Government’s Pharmaceutical benefits Scheme (PBS).
+Under extras cover you’re eligible to receive pharmaceutical benefits towards prescription items that are not eligible for subsidy under the Government’s Pharmaceutical Benefits Scheme (PBS).

-Police Health’s Pharmaceutical benefits cover a wide range of items that require a prescription from all private recognised pharmacies, Australia-wide.
+Police Health’s pharmaceutical benefits cover a wide range of items that require a prescription when dispensed from private recognised pharmacies, Australia-wide.

 All you need to do when you receive your prescription items is ask the pharmacist for a detailed receipt or tax invoice that also describes the prescription items supplied to you and then submit a claim to Police Health along with the receipt or invoice.

-Police Health will refund your cost over and above the first $20, up to a maximum Pharmaceutical benefit of $50 per prescription item supplied.
+Police Health will refund your cost over and above the first $20, up to a maximum pharmaceutical benefit of $50 per prescription item supplied.
+Some simple conditions apply.